Guguskis/bananacar-notification-svc/README.md

 # Banana Car Notification Service

-Tired of frantically refreshing Banana Car to find that ride tomorrow?
-Fear not!
-This service automatically scans for rides and shares them in Discord:
+**Tired of frantically refreshing Banana Car to find that ride tomorrow?
+Fear not!**

+This application automates it with Discord integration:

 ![discord_banana_car.png](pictures/discord_banana_car.png)

+## Discord commands

+There are several commands available to manage subscriptions.
+Typing any of them in Discord wil provide more
+information:

+* `/rides subscriptions list`
+* `/rides subscriptions create`
+* `/rides subscriptions delete`

 ## Set up